-A big thank you to our Patrons and Ambassadors
+Kidney Health Australia sends a big thank you, to our Patrons and Ambassadors

-Jack Brabham is one of the most accomplished - and colourful - racing drivers in the history of motorsport.
-Now in his early eighties, he was the winner of three F1 World Titles (1959, 1960 and 1966) the only driver to be crowned Champion in a car of his own construction and the first F1 driver to be awarded knighthood.
-View ABC Australian Story on this first Australian to win a Formula One World Championship.
+Jack Brabham was one of the most accomplished - and colourful - racing drivers in the history of motorsport.
+He was the winner of three F1 World Titles (1959, 1960 and 1966) the only driver to be crowned Champion in a car of his own construction and the first F1 driver to be awarded knighthood.
+View ABC Australian Story on the first Australian to win a Formula One World Championship.

 Mr Normie Rowe AM

 In 2009 Normie Rowe joined our Kidney Health Australia as one of our National Patrons.